codewars/blog/content/2016/2016-05-24_new-language-updates/index.md

 +++
 title = "New Language Updates! "
-summary = """
-We have released new language versions (Node 6 and Python 3).
-TypeScript and Elixir are now in beta (calling all Kata Authors/Translators!).
+summary = "TypeScript and Elixir are now in beta!
+We've also released new language versions (Node 6 and Python 3)."
-"""

 [taxonomies]
 tags = ["changelog", "runner", "new-language"]